DevOps Metrics: Understanding DORA Metrics for Performance Improvement

 Example

 A manufacturing company uses IoT devices to monitor production lines in real time.
 However, updating these devices is time-consuming and error-prone.
 DORA measurements help them improve version control and automate deployment.
-This optimises production by reducing deployment time and ensuring more dependable and synchronised IoT device updates.
+This optimizes production by reducing deployment time and ensuring more dependable and synchronized IoT device updates.

 How does Typo leverage DORA Metrics for DevOps teams?

-Typo is a leading AI-driven engineering analytics platform that provides SDLC visibility, data-driven insights, and workflow automation for software development teams.
-It provides comprehensive insights through DORA and other key metrics in a centralized dashboard.
+Typo is a leading AI-driven engineering analytics platform that helps teams measure DORA metrics across the software delivery process with SDLC visibility, data-driven insights, and workflow automation.
+It provides comprehensive insights through DORA and other DORA metrics in one centralized dashboard.

 Key Features